The Cost of Being Too Conservative with the 4% Rule

 A plan can work perfectly on paper but still not translate into a better life.

-The 4% rule (or even an updated 4.7% version) isn’t inherently bad.
-But it was designed to minimize failure, not optimize your life.
+The 4% rule isn’t inherently bad.
+But it was designed to minimize failure.
+That's not the same as building the retirement you actually want.

 — Brad